kubedb/docs/docs/guides/kafka/concepts/connectcluster.md

         labels:
           release: prometheus
         interval: 10s
-  version: 3.6.1
+  terminationPolicy: WipeOut
 ```

 ### spec.version

-`spec.version` is a required field specifying the name of the [KafkaVersion](/docs/guides/kafka/concepts/kafkaversion.md) crd where the docker images are specified.
-Currently, when you install KubeDB, it creates the following `Kafka` resources,
+`spec.version` is a required field specifying the name of the [KafkaVersion](/docs/guides/kafka/concepts/kafkaversion.md) CR where the docker images are specified.
+Currently, when you install KubeDB, it creates the following `KafkaVersion` resources,

 - `3.3.2`
 - `3.4.1`